Why Behaviour Change Is the Missing Link in Nutritional Therapy, and Why Zest4life Is Investing £250,000 to Help Practitioners Lead the Future

 Information alone doesn’t change lives.
 Behaviour change does.

-To support Nutritional Therapists to upskill and future proof their practice, Zest4life is making its largest investment ever in the profession.
+To support Nutritional Therapists at this pivotal moment, Zest4life is making its largest investment ever in the profession.

 How it works: